 - Applications are being accepted for the Leo Lucas Scholarship.
 The deadline is May 15.
 Named for the late Leo Lucas, a Dayton City school board member and educator who founded the caucus, the scholarship provides graduating ethnically diverse high school seniors funds for college.

-The OSBA Diversity & Equity Consulting Services includes five consulting groups that deliver high-quality instruction, resource allocation and accountability to help districts achieve educational equity and strategies to narrow the achievement gap.
-For more information about these services, contact Mark E. Bobo, OSBA membership retention and engagement consultant, at (614) 540-4000 or (800) 589-OSBA.
+These consultants bring to your district the resources needed to affect student performance.
+The tools provided through these resources will deliver high-quality instruction, resource allocation and accountability to narrow the achievement gap.
+For more information about these services, contact Mark E. Bobo, OSBA director of membership relations, at (614) 540-4000 or (800) 589-OSBA.
 Learn more about the consulting groups:

 - A L Berry Consulting Inc.